liabenny/imana-task/README.md

 - Check the completeness of all the tasks.
 - Check the past/incoming tasks based on different dimensions.

-All the operations are simplified and are designed to use easily.
+All the operations are simplified and are designed to be used easily.

 ## II.
 Deployment
 It is recommended to run our application using Docker.